ajrollerson/mazesolver/README.md

 # Maze solver
 Maze Solver is a Python application that generates and solves random mazes using Depth-First Search (DFS).
-The project began as a guided Boot.dev assignment before being extended to compare multiple maze-solving strategies through real-time visualisation and performance metrics.
+The project began as a guided Boot.dev assignment before being extended to compare multiple maze-solving strategies through real-time visualisation and execution timing.

 ## Technical Highlights
 - Recursive algorithm implementation using Depth-First Search
 - Comparative visualisation of multiple solving strategies
-- Real-time performance metrics integrated into the animation loop
+- Real-time execution timing integrated into the animation loop
 - State management across Maze and Window classes
 - Object-oriented GUI architecture